JackPriceBurns/jackathon/README.md

  - The solution must be stateless.
  - Everything needed to decompress the string should be in the resultant output.
  - No dependencies on external services.
- - No use of existing libraries (lzh/gzip etc.).
+ - No use of existing compression libraries (lzh/gzip etc.).
  - All solutions must be original.
  - Please don't research existing solutions - try and come up with a unique approach.